ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 ### Configure the game
 You can run the game in "windowed mode" or "full screen" mode.
 If you want to run the game in "windowed mode":
-- Run GTAV and set your game to windowed mode
+- Run GTAV and set your game to windowed mode.
-- Set the desired game resolution (i.e 1600x900 resolution)
+- Set the desired game resolution (i.e 1600x900 resolution).
-- Move the game window to the top left corner
+- Move the game window to the top left corner.
-- Run the script with the "--width 1600" and "--height 900" parameters
+- Run the script with the "--width 1600" and "--height 900" parameters.

 <p align="center">
   <img src="github_images/example_config.png" alt="Setup Example"/>